 Product Trial Returns

-- You purchased the product through an authorized Cisco Meraki reseller or direct from Cisco Meraki
+- You purchased the product through an authorized Cisco Meraki reseller or directly from Cisco Meraki

 - You are the original purchaser of the product